America's Most Attended Stand-Up Comedy Training

 7. Emphasis on Performance

 Will your instructor get you in front of paying audiences?
 Stand-up comedy is an art form done in front of people.
-Poor instruction will put emphasis on writing material, which may help you become a decent comedy writer but will not help you in your quest to become a powerful performer.
-Killer stand up material is best created on stage.
-The comedian makes the material, not the other way around.
-Most of the time, as many people say, “Comedy is what happens between the punch lines.”
-Focusing on material, memorization and reciting lines early in a career will stagnate your growth as a comedian and keep you from discovering your unique point of view in a rapid fashion.
+Poor instruction will emphasize writing material, which may help you become a decent comedy writer but will not help you in your quest to become a powerful performer.
+Killer stand-up material is best created on stage, and the comedian makes the material, not the other way around.
+Most of the time, as many people say, "Comedy is what happens between the punch lines."
+Focusing on material, memorization, and reciting lines early in your career will stagnate your growth as a comedian and prevent you from quickly discovering your unique point of view.

 8. Integrity

 Does your instructor offer access to people who will vouch for their talent?
 Do they claim their events always sell out when they never do?
-Do they offer a “comedy system” that feels as if they only want to separate you from your money without hands-on instruction?
-Does your teacher sit in the back of the room and spew empty comments about how to hold the mic and to focus on a point over the audiences’ head?
+Do they offer a "comedy system" that seems designed to separate you from your money without hands-on instruction?
+Does your teacher sit in the back of the room and spew empty comments about how to hold the mic and focus on a point over the audience's head?
 Get referrals and ask working comedians for recommendations.
-We welcome and encourage you to do your research before you attend our classes.
+We welcome and encourage you to conduct your own research before attending our classes.

-2. None of the comedians in classes are 'competing' with you.
-In fact, at the SFCC they are there to write material for your act and give you feedback!
+2. None of the class comedians are 'competing' with you.
+At the SFCC, they are there to write material for your act and provide feedback.

 3. No one will illegally steal your material or post it online.